Cataract Treatment

 FAQs about cataract surgery

-What are the symptoms of early-stage cataracts?
-When should I consider surgery?
+1. What are the symptoms of early-stage cataract?
+When should I consider cataract surgery?

-Early-stage cataracts are most often detected by a slit-lamp examination at the ophthalmologist’s office, before any symptoms are detected by the patient.
-The question of how quickly cataracts progress cannot be answered in general terms.
+Early-stage cataract is most often detected by a slit-lamp examination at the ophthalmologist’s office, before any symptoms are detected by the patient.
+The question of how quickly cataract progress cannot be answered in general terms.
 In some cases, it takes many years before the disease leads to blindness if left untreated, while in others it progresses rapidly within a few weeks.
-If cataracts begin to affect daily activities (such as driving, reading, or recognizing faces), cataract surgery should be considered.
+If cataract begins to affect daily activities (such as driving, reading, or recognizing faces), cataract surgery should be considered.

-Full recovery will take several weeks.
+Full recovery from cataract surgery will take several weeks.
 During this time, please avoid strenuous activity, rubbing your eyes, and swimming.

 Cataract surgery is performed under local anesthesia, and most patients recover quickly and experience minimal discomfort after the procedure.